 Fluid - means liquids as well as gases.

-Gamma irradiation – low precision method for killing microorganisms like fungi, bacteria, viruses, spore forms by breaking down bacterial DNA, inhibiting bacterial division in pharmaceutical products.
-Often long lived, highly dangerous gamma-ray emitting isotopes, such as cobalt-60 are used.
+Gamma irradiation – low precision sterilization method for killing microorganisms like fungi, bacteria, viruses, spore forms by breaking down bacterial DNA, inhibiting bacterial division in pharmaceutical products.
+Often long lived, also for humans highly dangerous gamma-ray emitting isotopes, such as Cobalt-60 are used.
 Rough to plastic materials as to low dosing accuracy.
 The energy of gamma rays, as electromagnetic quantum waves, is similar to light, but with higher photon energy and shorter wavelength.

 Glass - a transparent silica (Silicon Dioxide, SiO2) based non-crystaline amorphous brittle and solid material often with excellent corrosion resistance.